sleede/fab-manager/doc/environment.md

 Key and secret used to identify you Stripe account through the API.
 Retrieve them from https://dashboard.stripe.com/account/apikeys.

-Even you don't want to charge your customers, you must fill this settings.
+**MANDATORY**: Even if you don't want to charge your customers, you must fill this settings.
 For this purpose, you can use a stripe account in test mode, which will provide you test keys.

     STRIPE_CURRENCY